EPFL-VILAB/XTConsistency/README.md

 # [Repo under construction!]
 Robust Learning Through Cross-Task Consistency

 This repository shares the pretrained models from several vision tasks that have been trained to give consistent predictions given a query (RGB) image.
-You can find the download links to these networks and demo code for visualizing the results on a single image.
+You can also find the demo code for visualizing the results on a single image and training code here.

 For further details about consistency (the what, why and how) or for more technical details, refer to the [paper]() or [website]().